 Students who are disabled, as defined by the 1990 Americans with Disabilities Act (ADA), do not have to attend school full-time to be eligible for TAP awards.
 These students are eligible for partial TAP award if they are attending part-time (at least three credits per semester or the equivalent).
-Students with disabilities that necessitate additional educational costs should call the Office of Services for Students with Disabilities at (718) 518-4454 or the Financial Aid Office at (718) 518-6555.
+Students with disabilities that necessitate additional educational costs should call the Accessibility Resource Center (ARC) at (718) 518-4454 or the Financial Aid Office at (718) 518-6555.